The Summer Semester 2023 under Pandemic Conditions: Information for International Students

 I. Application and Admission, Semester Fee, Enrolment, Lecture Period, TeachingI.1 Application and Admission

-Notifications of admission for the summer semester 2021 are sent out in February and March, for the courses of study Medicine and Dentistry/State Examination/1st semester most probably in February.
+Notifications of admission for the summer semester 2023 are sent out in Januar and February, for the courses of study Medicine and Dentistry/State Examination/1st semester most probably in February.

-It is not possible to transfer an admission received for the summer semester 2021 to a later semester.
+It is not possible to transfer an admission to a later semester.
 If you are unable to accept the place offered or if you withdraw your enrolment, you must reapply.

-As of today, the application period for the winter semester 2021/2022 begins on March 01, 2021 and is currently expected to end on June 15, 2021, as an extension to the regular application deadline.
-Applications for higher semesters are possible from 01 June 2021 to 15 July 2021.
+As of today, the application period for the winter semester 2023/24 begins on March 01, 2023 and is currently expected to end on April 30, 2023.
+Applications for higher semesters are possible from 01 June 2023 to 15 July 2023.
 Different application deadlines apply for Master's programmes, for which you can find information here.

 Doctoral students who have received a letter of admission from their Academic Department can be enroled continuously.
 Please find the registration portal here